Home ยป Recipes ยป Cheesecake

 Variations on Tiramisu Cheesecake

-• Alcohol Free Version: Replace Kahlua with extra espresso.
+• Alcohol Free Version: Not everyone wants alcohol, so you can replace the Kahlua with extra espresso.

 • Chocolate Twist: Add a layer of finely chopped dark chocolate between the ladyfinger layers.